Antebellum Billiard Hall

 The Billiard Hall becomes a House

 When the Stantons began the house expansion across the front and down one side of the Billiard Hall, those parts of the surrounding galleries were enclosed as hallways which now contain the massive original Greek revival entry and some of the windows.
 The elaborate front entry architrave was replicated for the front entry to the house, as was the balustrade for the added front porch; the 13-inch-high baseboard and the style of the floor-length windows were also replicated throughout the house addition, with all the added interior door frames built in the style of the floor-length windows.
 Still present are the original locksets with porcelain doorknobs and brass rosettes and keyholes.
+These architectural features are found in the bed and breakfast Master Bedroom.
 The front half of the house addition was divided from the back half, (which had been the billiard hall), by two sets of large fenestrated pocket doors, stunningly ornamented with stained, etched and painted glasswork, all of which is retained today.

 Contents of this page © 2007 Joseph Britton Stone.